 Despite being a popular social pastime, with nearly 70% of the American population enjoying alcohol on an annual basis, drinking alcohol is the leading risk factor for premature illness and contributes to 3 million deaths each year, according to the World Health Organization.
 So, what happens if you give it up?
 While speaking with experts, we discovered some of the most surprising side effects of not drinking alcohol.
-And for more healthy diet advice, check out The Worst Foods You Should Never Have in Your Home.
+And for more healthy diet advice, check out Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 You'll have more restorative sleep.

 "When you have any type of central nervous system depressant like alcohol, you don't typically reach that restorative REM sleep," explains Jessica Hoffman, LADC, a Licensed Alcohol, and Drug Counselor at Hazelden Betty Ford, the nation's largest nonprofit treatment provider.

 Rapid eye movement sleep or REM is the deepest sleep you can have.
 It is the most restorative sleep, when your mind and body recover and balance themselves after a long day, but is often unattained when drinking since alcohol is a REM suppressant.
 On the other hand, if you refrain from drinking, you can have longer and less disruptive sleep. "[When you don't drink alcohol], you are going to be able to have a better quality of sleep, which is critical for almost every brain function we have," says Hoffman.
 For more ways to improve your sleep, consider avoiding The Worst Foods for a Good Night's Rest, According to Sleep Experts.

 You'll lower your risk of developing certain cancers.